dftbplus/recipes/docs/defect/carbon2d-elec.rst

 position of the band edges, when you zoom into the energy region around the gap:
 The valence band edge and the conduction band edge are in the Gamma point at -4.7 and -4.2 eV, respectively.
-You can also easily extract this information from the `band.out` file, when you look where to occupation goes from nearly 2.0 to nearly 0.0 in the first k-point (the Gamma point).
+You can also easily extract this information from the `band.out` file, where the occupation goes from nearly 2.0 to nearly 0.0 in the first k-point (the Gamma point).

 .. _fig_defect_carbon2d-elec_armchair-perfect-band:
 .. figure:: ../_figures/defect/carbon2d-elec/armchair-perfect-band.png